mxngjxa/micro1-zara-mock/architecture/phase0.md

 ```

 **Interview Entity** (`entities/interview.entity.ts`):
+make your code as generic as possible to allow for future-proofing, sample below:

 ```typescript
 import { Entity, Column, PrimaryGeneratedColumn, CreateDateColumn, ManyToOne, OneToMany, JoinColumn } from 'typeorm';
 import { User } from './user.entity';